HannahCalich/PhysMove/cran-comments.md

   loading, examples, and tests do not require them.
   All examples run successfully without requiring these suggested packages.

-- Future file timestamps are due to OneDrive syncing and do not affect package functionality.
+- Future file timestamps unable to verify current time.
+  This is due to OneDrive syncing and does not affect package functionality.

 Continuous integration via GitHub Actions confirms checks on multiple platforms and R versions.